 I've also started medicines due to pain from one of the bone islands (more details here).
 On the left you can see the benign tumor circled, and on the other MRI you can see the same tumor goes through to the surface of the bone on both sides.
-Usually bone islands are completely imperceptible, but in this case I believe the rougher surfaces are bothering the muscles over them in a spot that has tremendous leverage on the rest of my gait.
+Usually bone islands are completely imperceptible, but in this case I believe the rougher surfaces on one are bothering the muscles.

 On the other side of the scale is the word 'Latin'.
 Torah used that sound for Pharaoh's witchcraft.
 'Catholic' has roots or became the word 'carnage'.
 The Disciples names are like Hebrew conjugations; matt means death, mattoo a conjugation, tmattie a conjugation; or for repetitions patar means dismiss and poal means action.